AlessioRe8/physiofitness-system/README.md

  ```
 which will silently trigger the tasks if they satifsy the requirements.

-## Quick Start (Demo Data with PostgreSQL)

-To quickly set up the system with users, patients, and appointments for testing:

-1.  **Install Dependencies:**
-    ```bash
-    cd backend
-    pip install -r requirements.txt
-    ```

-2.  **Database Configuration:**
-    Ensure PostgreSQL is running on your machine, so create a new database in it:
-    ```sql
-    CREATE DATABASE physiofitness_db;
-    ```
-    Then, in the `/backend` folder create a `.env` file (copy from `.env.example`)
-    and fill in your PostgreSQL credentials.
-    Run migrations after:
-    ```bash
-       python manage.py migrate
-    ```
-    Then create your own superuser account:

-    ```bash
-       python manage.py createsuperuser
-    ```
-    You can now run the application normally (with `python manage.py runserver`)
-3. **Load Demo Data:**
-    If you want to populate the system with mock patients and appointments after creating your admin:
-    ```bash
-       python manage.py setup_demo
-    ```

-    Login Credentials for already created users:
-    - Admin: admin@test.com / password123
-    - Physiotherapist: physio@test.com / password123
-    - Receptionist: reception@test.com / password123
-    - Patient: patient1@test.com / password123
 ---
 This project is developed for academic purposes.